Nek5000/NekDoc/source/appendix.rst

   | ``iastep``    | --                        | integer | time steps between averaged data output       |
   +---------------+---------------------------+---------+-----------------------------------------------+

+.. include:: routines.rst

 --------------------
-The .fld File Format
+Field File Format
 --------------------

-The ``fld`` file format is used to write and read data both in serial and parallel in Nek5000.
-This section describes the format and should allow third party tool developers to implement pre and postprocessing tools.
+The binary ``.f%05d`` file format is used to write and read data both in serial and parallel in Nek5000.

 The file is composed of:

-  - the *header* in ASCII format,
-  - mesh data, including the geometry, saved unrolled as scalar vector fields
+  - header
+  - mesh data
+  - field data
+  - bounding box data

 We will go through each of these categories and give a description of its composition.